fastly/next-compute-js/README.md

 fastly compute publish
 ```

-Remember that if you ever change your source files, you will have to run `yarn build` (or `npm run build`) again to
+Remember that if you ever change your source files, you will have to run `npm run build` again to
 update the built files in your `.next` directory.

 ## Scripts